Here’s what you need to know before you buy a front-facing baby carrier.

 Outwards facing positions are usually less comfortable than positions where your baby is facing towards your body.

-IS OUTWARDS FACING ERGONOMIC FOR MY BABY’S HIPS?
+ARE FRONT FACING BABY CARRIERS SAFE FOR MY BABY’S HIPS?

 Check that the fabric of the carrier supports your baby’s bottom and thighs fully across their seated width, from the back of one knee to the back of the other.

-Some outwards facing carriers allow babies legs to hang down straight – these will usually feel less comfortable.
+Some outwards facing carriers allow baby’s legs to hang down straight – these will usually feel less comfortable.

 ARE OUTWARDS CARRYING POSITIONS SAFE?